BST-Plus/BST-Plus/README.md

 * WooCommerce plugin support.
 (You will also need the [WooCommerce plugin] (http://wordpress.org/plugins/woocommerce/)).
 * Choice of two navbar positions (above and below the site title).
 * **Hovernav** - navbar dropdown on hover.
+* **NEW:** - Hovernav navbar parent links are now followable as links. :-)
 * **Meganav** - navbar mega-menu, which automatically works whenever there are grand-child links (for screen sizes >= 768px).
+* ** NEW:** - because Hovernav parent links are now followable, this means that parent links in the megamenu are also clickable. :-)
 * In `functions/cleanup.php` there are some filters included (but commented-out, so are inactive) for removing WordPress IDs and classes from the navbar(s).
 If you would like to use these filters, then simply un-comment them.
 * A few simple jQuery scripts - in `js/bst-plus.js`, enqueued.
 * Custom comment list callback.